druid-io/druid-io.github.io/druid-powered.md

 redBorder is an open source, scale out, cybersecurity analytics platform based on Druid.
 We hope its full-blown web interface, dashboard and report systems, and ready-to-use real-time pipeline foster other Druid users to create a strong community around it.
 To see more, please visit redborder.org

+## Sina Weibo

+Weibo UVE(Unified Value Evaluation) team of Advertising Platform is using Druid as the realtime analysis tool of the data insight system, which processing billions events everyday.

 ## SK Telecom

 SK Telecom is the leading telecommunication and platform solution company.
 Druid enable us to discover the business insight interactively from telecommunication, manufacturing big data.